afsalthaj/fp-generator/docs/appendix.md

 ## Performance of fs2 with scala Stream for simple stream usecases.

 * fs2 (FP way) and scala.Stream(not really an FP way) work with different concepts apart from both being streams that don't eat the memory.
+However, we can compare `fs2` with `scala.Stream` for simple usecases.
 * However, performance cost of going with a sophisticated library like fs2 seem to be higher.
 * The questions with the below code was raised in gitter channel, and it was great to see quick responses.
 * However, we are a bit unlucky that, all the different ways of achieving the same result with fs2.Stream seem to be slower than with scala.Stream,